 I decided yesterday to get a Kindle ebook reader, in part to limit the amount of time I spend looking at computer displays.

 Following on from an idea I first read about in “The Black Swan”, I’ve just been reading an interesting article outlining fifteen reasons why news is bad for you, and should be avoided.
-Rolf Dobelli’s argument is that by following 24 hour rolling news about everything in the world, we are distracting ourselves from more interesting and relevant information.
+Rolf Dobelli’s argument is that by following 24 hour rolling news about everything in the world, we are distracting ourselves from more… Continue reading The news is bad for you

 Just to clarify things, this is a book about exposing bad science, not that Dr Goldacre is a bad scientist.
 And as there is only one of him, it would be difficult to construct a suitable double-blind placebo-controlled randomised trial to find out whether he is… anyway, I digress.
-I’ve just finished reading the aforementioned book, and can highly recommend it.
+I’ve just finished reading the aforementioned book, and… Continue reading Bad Science by Ben Goldacre

 I had been wondering (as one does at this time of year!), how many presents in total are in the song “12 days of Christmas”.

 I was going to write a piece about the recent anouncement that the USA and Russia are committing to reduce the number of nuclear warheads they have in service, and that we in the UK should be doing likewise.
-But George Monbiot has written something much better than I could, in his article War with the Ghosts which I urge you to read of you have not already done so.
+But George Monbiot has written something much better than I could, in his article War with the Ghosts which I… Continue reading Nuclear non-proliferation should include the UK